GrumpyOldTroll/multicast-ingest-platform/README.md

 SUBNET=10.9.1.0/24

 # you MAY change these, but shouldn't need to.
 This is the internal
-# network where the native multicast arrives unwrapped from AMT.
+# network where the native multicast arrives unwrapped from AMT, and
+# these addresses never appear outside a virtual bridge internal to this
+# host.
 INTERNALNET=10.11.1.0/24
 INTERNALUPSTREAM=10.11.1.2